Facebook Pixel How to Use HDR Merge in Lightroom: A Step-By-Step Guide

 HDR merge in Lightroom

-Here’s another example, this time taken with three photos with a total of seven stops difference in exposure.
-You probably don’t need to make the exposure differences that drastic, but it’s always interesting to try.
+This next example involves three photos with a total of seven stops difference in exposure.
+You probably won’t need to make the exposure differences that drastic in your everyday shooting, but it’s always interesting to try.

 HDR merge in Lightroom